-This methodology establishes an average baseline determination technique for all major forest ownership classes in the United States with the exception of federal lands.
-The appropriate ownership class is used to identify a project-specific NPV-maximizing baseline scenario as described in section C1.
+This methodology establishes an average baseline determination technique for all major forest ownership classes in Canada, as defined in Table 1.
+The appropriate ownership class is used to identify a project-specific NPV-maximizing baseline scenario as described in Section 3.1.
 Project Proponents then design a project scenario for the purposes of increased carbon sequestration.
-The project scenario by definition will result in a lower NPV than the baseline scenario.
+The project scenario, by definition, will result in a lower NPV than the baseline scenario.
 Project Proponents use the baseline discount rate values for NPV maximization for the appropriate ownership class and run a project scenario for purposes of increased carbon sequestration.
 The difference between these two harvest forecasts are the basis for determining carbon impacts and ERTs attributable to the project.